 sample sentences

-"a worthy fellow""a worthy cause"
+"a worthy cause"

 worthy of being chosen especially as a spouse